-Analysis of allowance for loan and lease losses: At December 31, 2015, the allowance for loan losses totaled \$5.5 million, or 0.57% of total loans.
-At December 31, 2014 the allowance for loan losses aggregated \$6.0 million, or 0.82% of total loans.
+Analysis of allowance for loan and lease losses: At December 31, 2016, the allowance for loan losses totaled \$6.4 million, or 0.46% of total loans.
+At December 31, 2015 the allowance for loan losses aggregated \$5.5 million, or 0.57% of total loans.

-The allowance for loan losses on loans collectively evaluated for impairment totaled \$5.2 million, or 0.55%, of the \$948.9 million in loans collectively evaluated for impairment at December 31, 2015, compared to an allowance for loan losses of \$4.3 million, or 0.60%, of the \$711.0 million in loans collectively evaluated for impairment at December 31, 2014, and an allowance for loan losses of \$4.5 million, or 0.69%, of the \$647.7 million in loans collectively evaluated for impairment at December 31, 2013.
+The allowance for loan losses on loans collectively evaluated for impairment totaled \$5.8 million, or 0.42%, of the \$1.37 billion in loans collectively evaluated for impairment at December 31, 2016, compared to an allowance for loan losses of \$5.2 million, or 0.55%, of the \$948.9 million in loans collectively evaluated for impairment at December 31, 2015, and an allowance for loan losses of \$4.3 million, or 0.60%, of the \$711.0 million in loans collectively evaluated for impairment at December 31, 2014.
 The decrease was primarily related to a change in applied loss factors which are based in part on historical loss experience as well as changes in the composition and quality of our loan portfolio collectively evaluated for impairment.
-The changes in composition included purchases of broadly syndicated loans, mortgage finance loans, and residential real estate mortgage pools which have different characteristics than our originated loan portfolio at December 31, 2014.
+The changes in composition included purchased loans, outside of business combinations, which have different characteristics than our originated loan portfolio at December 31, 2015.

-Net losses as a percentage of average loans increased to 0.43% for the twelve months ended December 31, 2015 as compared to 0.13% for the twelve months ended December 31, 2014, and 0.21% for the twelve months ended December 31, 2013.
+Net losses as a percentage of average loans decreased to 0.12% for the twelve months ended December 31, 2016 as compared to 0.43% for the twelve months ended December 31, 2015, and 0.13% for the twelve months ended December 31, 2014.
 While net charge-offs increased during 2015, \$1.5 million of these gross charge-offs had been previously identified and specifically reserved for in the allowance for loan losses as of December 31, 2014.

-There have been no material changes to our accounting policies related to our allowance for loan loss methodology during 2015 and 2014.
+There have been no material changes to our accounting policies related to our allowance for loan loss methodology during 2016 and 2015.